grbolivar/GDB/README.md

 //Retrieve all keys
 store.keys().then( keys => ... );

-//Retrieve all entries on a {key:value} object store.all().then( entries => ... );
+//Retrieve all entries as a {key:value} object store.all().then( entries => ... );

 //Get the size of the store (number of entries)